-When someone persistently and anxiously insists on cleaning, gets mood swings if they see something out of place, or cleans the same area over and over, that person may have a disorder.
+When someone persistently and anxiously insists on tidying up, gets mood swings on seeing something out of place or cleans the same area over and over, that person may have a disorder.
 All he/she can think of is cleaning and organizing.

-There are also individuals who have obsessive compulsive disorder (OCD).
+A person behaving this way may suffer from obsessive-compulsive disorder (OCD).
 This is characterized by an irrational obsession and compulsion for doing a certain activity or job.

 Some indications that shouldn’t be ignored are:

-- Spending hours cleaning the bathroom.
+- Spending hours cleaning the bathroom

-- Arranging things to the utmost precision.
+- Arranging things to the utmost precision

-- Cleaning the kitchen any time someone uses it.
+- Cleaning the kitchen any time someone uses it

-- Carrying cleaning rags all around the house.
+- Carrying cleaning rags all around the house

-- Not being able to sleep if something is out of place.
+- Not being able to sleep if something is out of place

 When you hear the word “pollution,” you probably think of litter or smog.

-But even at home you may be harming the environment by your everyday cleaning habits.
+But, even at home, you may be harming the environment by your everyday cleaning habits.

 It’s true.
-A typical house contains between 3 and 5 liters of toxic material in the form of cleaners and plant fertilizers.
+A typical house contains between 3 and 5 liters of toxic material in the form of chemical cleaners and plant fertilizers.

-The most-used cleaners (detergents, bleach, etc) have many harmful effects, such as:
+The most-used cleaners (detergents, bleach, etc.) have many harmful effects, such as:

-- Respiratory problems
+- respiratory problems

-- Endocrine system disorders
+- endocrine system disorders

-- Eye irritation
+- eye irritation

-Cleaners pollute the air inside your home (which may be up to 5 times worse than the air outside, in the streets).
+Chemical cleaners pollute the air inside your home (which may be up to 5 times worse than the air outside, in the streets).

-Don’t forget about harmful laundry detergent, which affects your skin and gets breathed into your body while you’re wearing clothes washed with it.
+Besides, don’t forget about harmful laundry detergent, which affects your skin and gets breathed into your body while you’re wearing clothes washed with it.

 The antibacterial power of bleach is very potent.

-In addition, bleach causes skin burns, eye and nose irritation, respiratory issues, and decreases oxygen levels in your blood.
+In addition, bleach not only causes skin burns, eye and nose irritation, as well as respiratory issues, but also decreases oxygen levels in your blood.
 It’s especially harmful for children under 12 years of age.
 They can have an increased risk of sinusitis, pneumonia, and bronchitis.